 Travel, no doubt makes one experience varied culture, art, cuisines and gives immense satisfaction.
 But it can also take away precious things from your life.
-Maybe not always but seldom, it can prove to be a taker and not a giver.
-Who can know better about this two-faced ‘Travel’ than a nomad like me coming from a defence background?
+Maybe not always but seldom it can prove to be a taker and not a giver.
+Who can know better about this two-faced beast called ‘travel’, than a nomad like me coming from a defence background?
 Isn’t it?

 Dalhousie in Himachal has been a generous giver in my case and a sense of nostalgia takes over instantly when the place gets mentioned anywhere and at any time.
-I could only think of this poem that I had penned last year on reading the prompt ‘#Nostalgic‘…Hope you too get to feel the magnanimity of Dalhousie between these lines!
+I could only think of this poem that I had penned last year on reading the prompt ‘#Nostalgic‘…Hope you too get to feel the magnanimity of Dalhousie and the benevolence of the place between these lines!

 P.S: Pardon me if this poem reads too messy and consider this as a flow of thought from a novice!